 Add a little olive oil to a skillet and brown the mushrooms over medium to high heat, stirring occasionally.
 While the mushrooms are cooking, drain and chop the artichokes.

 After about 5 minutes, when the mushrooms are close to being done, add the minced garlic to the skillet.
 Cook for an additional minute or so.
 Add the cubed leftover chicken, artichokes, olives, and some cut-up tomatoes.
-Cook for an additional couple minute until eveything is warmed though and have released some water and imparted flavors onto the other items in the pan.
+Cook for an additional couple minute until everything is warmed through and have released some water and imparted flavors onto the other items in the pan.
 Move away from the heat and let cool a little.

 While the mixture is cooking, crack your eggs into a bowl and mix them well.
-Yes, you could do this in a the same bowl you are going to mix everything in, but DON’T.
+Yes, you could do this in the same bowl you are going to mix everything in, but DON’T.